U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at New Mexico State University is 19:1, and the school has 44.4 percent of its classes with fewer than 20 students.
-The most popular majors at New Mexico State University include: Criminal Justice/Safety Studies; Registered Nursing/Registered Nurse; Elementary Education and Teaching; Psychology, General; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 72.2 percent.
+The student-faculty ratio at New Mexico State University is 22:1, and the school has 45.3 percent of its classes with fewer than 20 students.
+The most popular majors at New Mexico State University include: Criminal Justice/Safety Studies; Business Administration and Management, General; Biology/Biological Sciences, General; General Studies; and Registered Nursing/Registered Nurse.
+The average freshman retention rate, an indicator of student satisfaction, is 72.3 percent.

 |Student gender distribution|